vita-mojo/slate/source/index.html.md

 `POST /v1/auth`

 *Get authenticated.
 Refresh token is valid indefinitely, should be stored and used to get an access token before each API request.
-Access token expires in 10 mintues.*
+Access token expires in 10 minutes.*

 > Body parameter